dartharnold/EDTS/doc/edts.md

 * `--jump-time=N`: the time taken to perform a single hyperspace jump (used as part of the route estimation).
 Default: `45`
 * `--diff-limit=N`: the multiplier of the fastest route beyond which a route is considered "bad" and discounted.
 Default: `1.5`
-* `--slf=N`: the multiplier to apply to multi-jump hops to account for imperfect system positions.
+* `--slf=N`: the multiplier to apply to multi-jump legs to account for imperfect system positions.
 Default: `0.9`
 * `--rbuffer=N`: The distance away from the optimal straight-line route to build a cache of viable stars from.
 Default: `40`
 * `--hbuffer=N`: The minimum distance away from the optimal straight-line route to search the cache for viable jumps.
 Default: `10`
 * `--route-strategy=R`: The method to use when searching for optimal routes.
 Default: `trunkle`.
 Valid options: